dsyme/guido-learns-fsharp/README.md

+# Learning F# through SAFE Stack

+In this exercise you'll learn some F#.

 # SAFE Template

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?